How to Create React App Typescript?

 }

-Inserting State With The UseState Hook
+Inserting State with the UseState Hook in React TypeScript

-import {useState} from 'react';
+import { useState } from 'react';

 function App() {

-const [strArr, setStrArr] = useState<string[]>([]);
+const [strArr, setStrArr] = useState< string[]>([]);

-const [objArr, setObjArr] = useState<{name: string; age: number}[]>([]);
+const [objArr, setObjArr] = useState< {name: string; age: number}[]>([]);

 setStrArr(['a', 'b', 'c']);